Part 1 of 3. Estimated reading time: 15 minutes. Source, all screenshots: YouTube

 Because that’s what’s offered.

-That’s enough about my personal perversions though, or my hurt feelings about being told how I look at and think about women.
-Just listen to Soloway herself (for one), who contradicts herself by likewise railing against what women want being defined by what’s offered (5:15-6:55):
+Alternatively, just listen to Soloway herself (for one), who contradicts herself by likewise railing against what women want being defined by what’s offered (5:15-6:55):

 The opposite of the male gaze, if taken literally, would mean visual arts and literature depicting the world and men from a feminine point of view, presenting men as objects of female pleasure.